 - Myrcene – Myrcene is an earthy terpene found in mangos, cannabis, and hops, among many others.
 It’s herbaceous and slightly metallic in flavor, though most consider it earthy.
 It promotes sedative and soothing, relaxing effects.
-Like most terpenes, it’s a natural antibacterial and anti-inflammatory, though it also reduces pain and has been shown to inhibit and kill specific cancer cells.
+Like most terpenes, it’s a natural antibacterial and anti-inflammatory, though it also reduces pain.
 Myrcene is also credited with causing the couch-locking effects of many indica-dominant strains.

 - B-Caryophyllene – b-Caryophyllene is a large terpene that promotes effects like and even mimics cannabinoids.
 It can be found in cannabis and hemp, black peppercorn, and star anise and is responsible for a spicy, peppery flavor.
 It directly interacts with our endocannabinoid system to modulate body responses like pain and inflammation.
 Like other terpenes, it’s also antibacterial and anti-inflammatory, though it’s also showing promise as an anti-depressant as it can boost the effectiveness of SRI mood stabilizers.
 Like myrcene, b-caryophyllene also offers calming and uplifting mental effects.

 - Pinene – Pinene is most commonly found in cannabis and hemp, rosemary, sage, and pine trees.
 It offers a very piney aroma and is responsible for earthy and woody flavors, and can help reduce inflammation and kill certain bacteria.
-When taken internally, it promotes organ-protective properties and can cause programmed cell death in many different types of cancer.
 Pinene is also a powerful insect repellant and disinfectant.
 In aromatherapy infusions, the smell of pinene has been shown to improve focus and boost your memory, though it has also been shown to clear airways and make it easier to breathe.